Sraq-Zit/icarus/notes.md

 - (Problem: simulating content size) The size for contents could be handled in Cache class (policies.py). by implementing methods (get, put, ...) we can create a caching and replacement policy based on different constraints as well as cache size

 - (Problem: accessing results) All needed results can be accessible through the NetworkController (network.py) which makes it the best place to store results which were not stored by default

+# Issues

+- Collision between content caching and replacement policy.
+  - if the caching array is the same as the replacement array, then what to cache and what to replace
+  - if the replacement contents are not enough to allocate enough space for caching, then which contents are to choose for caching